phoenixframework/phoenix/guides/request_lifecycle.md

 This line injects our template into the layout before the HTML is sent off to the browser.
 We will talk more about layouts in the Controllers guide.

 The rest of the page structure is included in the `app` component the is defined in the `lib/hello_web/components/layouts.ex` module.

-> A note on hot code reloading: some editors with their automatic linters may prevent hot code reloading from working.
-If it's not working for you, please see the discussion in [this issue](https://github.com/phoenixframework/phoenix/issues/1165).

 ## From endpoint to views